Table of Contents

 If you or a loved one has limited mobility then I hope this article helps in making the choice.
 Why not give us a call?

-Can You Use A Mobility Scooter On A Cycle Path?
+Can You Use A road mobility scooter On A Cycle Path?

 This question comes up often.
 The answer is, technically no.